-And, the whole immunization information system has been sort of a weak sister in healthcare.
+And the whole immunization information system has been sort of a weak sister in healthcare.
 It’s like fighting a war with a rifle as opposed to a cannon.
-Our current Vaccination Averse Event Reporting System was designed to mitigate vaccine manufacturer liability.
+Our current Vaccination Adverse Event Reporting System was designed to mitigate vaccine manufacturer liability.
 That isn't going to get population-level data on the impact of vaccination.

 The IISs (Immunization Information Systems) aren’t rich systems like EHRs.
 We need to rethink the entire stack of public health data.